 Course registration is done online through the Cambridge College website, www.cambridgecollege.edu.
 At the home page, click on MyCC Web Portal.
 This system allows enrolled students to register for courses, add and drop courses, and access academic, student account, and personal information.

-For assistance, please call the Registrar's Office:
+For assistance, please call the Registrar's Office at 617-873-0101.